WalJT/test_app/README.md

 # rubbish_app

-My first try at GUI app development
+My first try at GUI app development...
+Just following a tutorial so far.